Cover of A Court of Thorns and Roses

 Quotes

-This quote underscores the chapter’s critical perspective on the High Fae, emphasizing that they were oppressors rather than divine beings.
-It highlights the villagers’ deep-seated resentment and distrust, setting the tone for the tension between humans and Fae.
+This quote underscores the chapter’s critical perspective on the High Fae, emphasizing that they were not divine beings but oppressive rulers, setting the tone for the villagers’ distrust and fear of them.

-3. “Our benevolent masters would never harm us.
-Prythian is a land of peace and plenty.
-Should they bless you with their attention, you would be glad to live amongst them.”
+4. “Our benevolent masters would never harm us.
+Prythian is a land of peace and plenty.”

-This quote reflects the propaganda and false sense of security promoted by the acolytes of the Fae, contrasting sharply with the villagers’ skepticism.
-It highlights the dangerous naivety and the manipulative nature of Fae worship.
+This quote illustrates the propaganda used by the acolytes to justify their worship of the Fae, contrasting with the villagers’ skepticism and the underlying threat of harm.

 5. “I could feel the acolytes’ attention still fixed on us as we strode into the busy market square, but I didn’t look back.
 They’d be gone soon enough, off to preach in another town.”